RedisInsight/RedisDesktopManager/docs/features.md

 ### Ubuntu/Fedora/OS X

 Some of the formatters have `requirements.txt` file which contains packages required for proper work.
-So before using the formatter run the script `install-python-deps.sh` to get all of these packages installed.
+So before using the formatter copy `install-python-deps.sh` into `.rdm/formatters/` and run the script to get all of these packages installed.

 ### How to verify installation

-To verify that the formatter is installed go to settings and check out the table titled Custom Value View Formatters.
+To verify that the formatter is installed go to Settings and check the table titled "Custom Value View Formatters" for desired formatter presence.

 ### How to use